Starlight-25/DrillingMachine-DigitalTwin/README.md

   * Choose whether to create a desktop shortcut or not by checking/unchecking the option
   * Click Install
 * After installation:
-  * Optionally check ”Launch An Era Of The Seas”
+  * Optionally check ”Launch Drilling Machine Digital Twin”
   * Click Finish to close the installer

 You can launch the software in two ways: